pbassut/movie-discovery-app/README.md

 ### Prerequisites

-- Node.js 18.x or higher
 - npm or yarn
-- A TMDB API key (instructions below)
+- A TMDB API key

 ### Installation